 If you are unhappy with your child’s schooling and want to make a change, the Northwest Ohio Scholarship Fund may be able to help.

 Each scholarship is based on individual family size and income, with a maximum scholarship of $2,000 per child for elementary students for private schools and $750 for homeschool expenses for grades (K-8).
 Income information is re-evaluated each year with the scholarship amount adjusted accordingly.
-The average scholarship for 2020-21 school year was $1,150.
+The average scholarship for the 2022-2023 school year was $1,433.

-Scholarships are now available to students who will be in kindergarten through eighth grade for the 2021-2022 school year.
+Scholarships will be available to students after January 1, 2023 for the 2023-2024 school year.
 These recipients must reside in Allen, Crawford, Defiance, Erie, Fulton, Hancock, Henry, Huron, Lucas, Ottawa, Paulding, Putnam, Richland, Sandusky, Seneca, Van Wert, Williams, Wood or Wyandot counties.
 The guidelines for eligibility generally follow the federal free or reduced school lunch program.
 Parents are required to pay a minimum of $500 toward the student’s tuition each year.